 Table of Contents

-What Is A Business Credit Score?
+What Is Business Credit?

 Your business credit score is a reflection of the riskiness of your business.
-Lenders, insurance companies, and even vendors may take your business credit score into account when determining whether to approve a loan, underwrite an insurance policy, or provide you with a credit account.
+Lenders, insurance companies, and even vendors may take your business credit score in to account when determining whether to approve a loan, underwrite an insurance policy, or provide you with a credit account.

-Business VS Personal Credit
+Business Credit VS Personal Credit